Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 The "compulsory figures" are not directly assessed, but will be subject to classroom demonstration and critique.
-The Alpha and Beta prototypes will be expected to include those elements that have been covered up to the point of submission.
-Therefore, it's very important that the whole team works on these elements as they are introduced, and integrates them in at least a simple way into the ongoing prototype development.
-A good prototype will embody all these elements, implemented correctly and effectively.
-But no less important will be the design flair, creativity and imagination of the overall design that they form part of.
+The Alpha and Beta prototypes will be expected to include those elements that have been covered up to the point of submission. *Therefore, it's very important that the whole team works on these elements as they are introduced, and integrates them in at least a simple way into the ongoing prototype development.* A good prototype will embody all these elements, implemented correctly and effectively.
+But no less important will be **the design flair, creativity and imagination of the overall design** that they form part of.

+### Teamwork

 ***Assessment is primarily of the team, not the individual.*** *Teams are inevitably unequal.
 Some will include a member who is already a good programmer, others may not.
 The team needs to evaluate the skills available to it and use them as